cinnData/DataSci/[DS-06E] Example - Online retail transaction data.md

 In [16]: import scipy.cluster.vq as cluster
 ```

 Note that `cluster` is here a user-provided name.
-We extract from the data the eight **cluster centers**, and then use the centers to create a new column with **cluster labels**.
+We extract from the data the eight **cluster centers**, and then use the centers to create a new column containing the **cluster labels**.
 The centers are obtained as a 2D array with eight rows and three columns.
-Every row stands for the center of one cluster, and the three entries there are the RFM values of that center.
+Every row stands for the center of one cluster, and the three entries in a row are the RFM values of the corresponding center.
 So, the center can be seen as the average customer of the corresponding cluster (in mathematical terms, this is, precisely what it is).

 The function `kmeans()` returns a tuple containing two objects: the first one is the center matrix, and the second one is the average (non-squared) Euclidean distance between a customer and the closest center (the homework includes an exercise on this).
 So, we extract the first item of that tuple to get the center matrix.